Microsoft Project Scheduling Constraints

 That is fine because if one of the tasks linked to the Conference day takes longer than planned then we need to know if it will conflict with the Conference start date.

 Lets say that Arranging the AV equipment was planned to take 2 days, but we find that actually it will take 6 days.
-If we increase the duration to 6 days MS Project will warn us that there is a scheduling conflict (see below).
+If we increase the duration to 6 days Microsoft Project will warn us that there is a scheduling conflict (see below).

 So Project Constraints can be useful and have a valid part to play in project planning.
 However, they can also be created by mistake with dangerous knock on effects.
-In part 2 see how accidently setting constraints can impact your project plan.
+In part 2 see how accidentally setting constraints can impact your project plan.